HerrSchtevie/themoddingbordello/content/gameplay-guides/DOD_Gameplay_Guide.md

 - [Skills of the Wild - New Campfire Survival Skill Trees](https://www.nexusmods.com/skyrimspecialedition/mods/37693)
 - [Simple Hunting Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/95943)
 - [Bathing in Skyrim - Renewed](https://www.nexusmods.com/skyrimspecialedition/mods/135288)

+In addition to those, we have dozens of mods making smaller changes to many facets of gameplay: Modifications to health and magicka regeneration, fast travel, fishing, bribery, sleeping, dragon claws, food and drink, and much more.
+We encourage you to browse the Gameplay Expansions & Additions portion of the modlist in MO2 and familiarize yourself with any mods you don't recognize.

 </details>